-We are, it turn outs, as much moving microbiomes as we are human.
+We are, it turns outs, as much moving microbiomes as we are human.
 A microbiome is any collection of microorganisms which live in a particular environmental location — in this case, our bodies.
 The average human contains ten times more microbial cells than actual human cells.

 For some people, the thought that we’re essentially walking microbe-homes makes them run to the shower to scrub their skin raw.
 Take heart, however — most of the microbial life in the human body is harmless, and many are so beneficial to our health that some scientists think of them as a newly-discovered organ system, as integral to human life as our circulatory and nervous systems.

 Intestinal microflora, or probiotics, play a vital role in human health.
 The intestinal microbiome affects how effectively we burn energy and store fat.
-These microscopic hitchhikers affect our immune system from birth — breastfed babies have more diverse and robust intestinal microbiomes than formula-fed children, because mother’s milk passes important microorganisms to the developing child.
+These microscopic hitchhikers affect our immune system from birth — breastfed babies have more diverse and robust intestinal microbiomes than formula-fed children because mother’s milk passes important microorganisms to the developing child.

 It’s even been suggested that the health of intestinal microbiomes affects behavior, as the microbiome seems to send messages to the human brain which affect mood and eating habits.